johnwilson/bytengine/docs/tutorial/page_1.rst

     * Database is **lytpages**
     * Username is **lytpages**
     * User Password is **password**
+    * User has been granted access to lytpages database ``server.userdb "lytpages" "lytpages" grant``
     * Bytengine host is **127.0.0.1**
     * Bytengine port is **8500**